Zalefar/Udacity_Data_Analyst_ND/Project_5/Questions.md

 total_payments | 21 | 14.38 | 0 | 0.00 | 21 | 16.41
 total_stock_value | 20 | 13.70 | 0 | 0.00 | 20 | 15.6

 > A quick glance at the data suggests that a.) there is just not that much data with only 146 data points and that b.) for a many of those data points large portions of their features are missing values.
-The key problem with this data set is the nominal number of data points, most machine learning algorithms performance is closely related to the quantity of data on which to train (also the quality however in our case our concern is mostly with the quantity and lack thereof).
+The key problem with this data set is the nominal number of data points, most machine learning algorithms performance is closely related to the quantity of data on which to train[*"Scaling to Very Very Large Corpora for Natural Language Disambiguation"*](http://ucrel.lancs.ac.uk/acl/P/P01/P01-1005.pdf) (in addition to the quality, however in our case our concern is mostly with the quantity and lack thereof).
 This means that the missing values are a big deal, Udacity's `featureFormat` function chooses to replace all the 'NaN' values with 0.0 and then remove any data points where all of the features are 0.0 (an additional option allows you to remove a data point that contains any 0.0 valued features--to aggressive in my opinion).
 There are problems that can arise by simply assuming that a 'NaN' can be replaced with a 0.0 without consequence.
 However other imputation methods are especially difficult in this case as we have so little other data from which to draw inferences in order to weigh imputation methods.
 So keeping in mind that choosing to replace the missing values with 0's is inserting information into our model and is not innocuous I will continue with the `featureFormat` function.

 *Were there any outliers in the data when you got it, and how did you handle those?*
 * Yes there was at least one major outlier that perpetuated itself throughout the financial data.
 This outlier was a data point labeled "TOTAL" that upon examination of the financial data pdf clearly represented the 'Totals' of the financial features.
 Obviously this data point is not a person and the information it contains already exists in each of the features by simply summing over all of their values.
 I chose to drop the data point.
 'THE TRAVEL AGENCY IN THE PARK' is not really a person and although may have been used to commit fraud it is a coporate entity and not an individual, I also dropped this data point.
 Reviewing some more of the extreme values in the features (values that are greater then or less then 1.5 times the I.Q.R. (inter-quartile-range) in either direction) I found at least one data point with incorrect information.
 According to the `enron61702insiderpay.pdf` document Bhatnagar Sanjay's financial data was all switched around, I fixed these errors and not finding any more red flags in the data moved on to creating my own features.